-At October 31, 2020, five customers represented 47% of the trade accounts receivable balance.
-At April 30, 2020, five customers represented 51% of the trade accounts receivable balance.
-Customers primarily represent distributors.
+At January 31, 2023, five customers represented 60% (April 30, 2022 - 55%) of the trade accounts receivable balance.

 The Corporation measures loss allowances for trade receivables at an amount equal to lifetime expected credit losses.
 The Corporation uses the expected credit loss model for calculating impairment and recognizes expected credit losses as a loss allowance for financial assets measured at amortized cost.